 Babies Need Words Every Day: Talk, Read, Sing, Play

-Babies Need Words Every Day is another early literacy intiative created by the Association for Library Services to Children (ALSC) focusing on library's youngest patrons.
+Babies Need Words Every Day is another early literacy intiative created by the Association for Library Services to Children (ALSC) focusing on the library's youngest patrons.
 This program encourages parents to talk, sing, and play with their babies in order to expose them to new words.
 Check out this brochure for some great books to share with your baby!

 Every Child Ready to Read